tpcarman/As-Built-Report/Reports/vSphere/README.md

 | VMhost | TimeConfig | true / false | Highlights if the NTP service has stopped on a VMHost | ![Critical](https://placehold.it/15/FFB38F/000000?text=+)  NTP service stopped
 | VMhost | VUMCompliance | true / false | Highlights VMHosts which are not compliant with VMware Update Manager software packages | ![Warning](https://placehold.it/15/FFE860/000000?text=+) Unknown<br> ![Critical](https://placehold.it/15/FFB38F/000000?text=+)  Incompatible

-### vSAN
+#### vSAN
-This sub-schema is used to configure health checks for vSAN.
+The **vSAN** sub-schema is used to configure health checks for vSAN.

 Currently there are no vSAN health checks defined.

-### Storage
+#### Storage
-This sub-schema is used to configure health checks for vSphere Storage.
+The **Storage** sub-schema is used to configure health checks for vSphere Storage.

 | Schema | Sub-Schema | Setting | Description | Highlight |
 | ------ | ---------- | ------- | ----------- | --------- |
 | Storage | CapacityUtilization | true / false | Highlights datastores with storage capacity utilization over 75% | ![Warning](https://placehold.it/15/FFE860/000000?text=+) 75 - 90% utilized<br> ![Critical](https://placehold.it/15/FFB38F/000000?text=+) >90% utilized

-### VM
+#### VM
-This sub-schema is used to configure health checks for Virtual Machines.
+The **VM** sub-schema is used to configure health checks for virtual machines.

 | Schema | Sub-Schema | Setting | Description | Highlight |
 | ------ | ---------- | ------- | ----------- | --------- |
 | VM | VMTools | true / false | Highlights Virtual Machines which do not have VM Tools installed or are out of date | ![Warning](https://placehold.it/15/FFE860/000000?text=+) VM Tools not installed or out of date
 | VM | VMSnapshots | true / false | Highlights Virtual Machines which have snapshots older than 7 days | ![Warning](https://placehold.it/15/FFE860/000000?text=+) VM Snapshot age >= 7 days<br> ![Critical](https://placehold.it/15/FFB38F/000000?text=+) VM Snapshot age >= 14 days

+## Generating a vSphere As-Built report
+Once the report JSON file is configured, you are ready to generate a report.

+Below are some examples for generating a report.

+### Example 1
+Generate a vSphere As-Built report for vCenter Server 'vcenter-01.corp.local' using specified credentials.
+Export report to HTML & DOC formats.
+Use default report style.
+Append timestamp to report filename.
+Save reports to 'C:\Users\Tim\Documents'

+     .\New-AsBuilt-Report.ps1 -Target 'vcenter-01.corp.local' -Username 'administrator@vsphere.local' -Password 'VMware1!' -Type vSphere -Format Html,Word -Path 'C:\Users\Tim\Documents' -Timestamp

+### Example 2
+Generate a vSphere As-Built report for vCenter Server 'vcenter-01.corp.local' using stored credentials.
+Export report to HTML & Text formats.
+Use default report style.
+Highlight environment issues within the report.
+Save reports to 'C:\Users\Tim\Documents'

+     .\New-AsBuilt-Report.ps1 -Target 'vcenter-01.corp.local' -Credentials $Creds -Type vSphere -Format Html,Text -Path 'C:\Users\Tim\Documents' -Healthchecks

+### Example 3
+Generate a single vSphere As-Built report for vCenter Servers 'vcenter-01.corp.local' and 'vcenter-02.corp.local' using stored credentials.
+Report exports to DOC format by default.
+Apply custom style to the report.
+Reports are saved to the script folder by default.

+     .\New-AsBuilt-Report.ps1 -Target "vcenter-01.corp.local,vcenter-02.corp.local" -Username 'administrator@vsphere.local' -Password 'VMware1!' -Type vSphere -StyleName 'MyCustomStyle'

+### Example 4
+Generate a vSphere As-Built report for vCenter Server 'vcenter-01.corp.local' using specified credentials.
+Export report to HTML & DOC formats.
+Use default report style.
+Reports are saved to the script folder by default.
+Attach and send reports via e-mail.

+     .\New-AsBuilt-Report.ps1 -Target vcenter-01.corp.local -Username 'administrator@vsphere.local' -Password 'VMware1!' -Type vSphere -Format Html,Word -Path C:\Users\Tim\Documents -SendEmail